-The firm's satisfactory performance in fiscal 2016 was driven by record annual net revenues in all of our core segments, record annual pre-tax income in the Capital Market segment and Raymond James Bank, and the second best year of pre-tax income for the Private Client Group and Asset Management segments.
+The firm's solid performance in fiscal 2017 was driven by record annual net revenues and pre-tax income in all of our core segments.

-- Private Client Group Record net revenues of \$3.62 billion increased 3% during the year and pre-tax income of \$340.6 million was only \$1.7 million lower than the record achieved in fiscal 2015.
-Record net revenues were driven by strong growth in assets in fee-based accounts and a significant net increase in the number of financial advisors to a record 7,146, which was driven by superb financial advisor recruiting and retention results as well as the acquisitions of Deutsche Bank Wealth Management's US Private Client Services Unit (rebranded as "Alex.
-Brown," a division of Raymond James) and MacDougall, MacDougall & MacTier, Inc. ("3Macs").
-Private Client Group assets under administration ended the fiscal year at a record \$574.1 billion, representing 27% growth over September 30, 2015.
-Despite elevated legal and regulatory expenses during the year, the increase in revenues coupled with disciplined management of discretionary expenses helped the Private Client Group segment generate its second best year of pre-tax income. - Capital Markets Record net revenues of \$999.9 million increased 4% and record pre-tax income of \$139.2 million increased a substantial 30% over fiscal 2015.
-Record results in the Fixed Income division and RJ Tax Credit Funds helped the Capital Markets segment deliver record results, despite a market-driven decline in revenues from equity underwritings. - Asset Management Record net revenues of \$404.3 million increased 3% during the year and pre-tax income of \$132.2 million was only \$2.9 million lower than the record achieved in fiscal 2015.
-Record net revenues were driven by growth in financial assets under management, which reached a record \$77.0 billion at the end of the fiscal year.
-The 18% annual growth in financial assets under management was mostly attributable to strong net inflows in managed fee-based accounts in the Private Client Group, market appreciation and the acquisition of Alex.
-Brown, which more than offset net institutional outflows in Eagle Asset Management during the year. - Raymond James Bank Record net revenues of \$494.0 million increased 19% and record pre-tax income of \$337.3 million increased 21% over fiscal 2015.
-Record results were driven by robust loan growth, helped by diversification of the loan portfolio from clients in the Private Client Group segment and Public Finance division, which mitigated the deceleration of C&I growth.
-Net loans at Raymond James Bank finished the year at a record \$15.2 billion, reflecting 17% growth for the year.
-Despite diversification outside the higher-yielding

-C&I portfolio, the increase in short-term interest rates in December 2015 helped the Bank's net interest margin remain relatively stable on a year-over-year basis.
+- Private Client Group Record net revenues of \$4.42 billion increased 22% and record pre-tax income of \$373.0 million increased 10% over fiscal 2016.
+Record net revenues were driven by strong growth in assets in fee-based accounts, a significant net increase in the number of financial advisors to a record 7,346, and the benefit derived from higher short-term interest rates.
+Private Client Group assets under administration ended the fiscal year at a record \$659.5 billion, representing 15% growth over September 30, 2016.
+Despite elevated legal and regulatory expenses during the year, the increase in revenues coupled with disciplined management of discretionary expenses helped the Private Client Group segment generate record pre-tax income in fiscal 2017. - Capital Markets Record net revenues of \$1.01 billion and record pre-tax income of \$141.2 million both increased 1% over fiscal 2016.
+Record results in the Capital Markets segment were lifted by record investment banking revenues of \$398.7 million, which were up 31% over fiscal 2016.
+Improved M&A and equity underwriting results more than offset both the decline in trading profits and the market-driven decline in institutional commissions. - Asset Management Record net revenues of \$487.7 million increased 21% and record pre-tax income of \$171.7 million increased 30% over fiscal 2016.
+Record net revenues were driven by growth in financial assets under management, which reached a record \$96.4 billion at the end of the fiscal year.
+The 25% annual growth in financial assets under management was mostly attributable to strong net inflows in fee-based accounts in the Private Client Group, market appreciation, and modest net inflows generated by Carillon Tower Advisers / Eagle. - Raymond James Bank Record net revenues of \$592.7 million increased 20% and record pre-tax income of \$409.3 million increased 21% over fiscal 2016.
+Record results were driven by robust loan growth, as diversification of the loan portfolio with a focus on lending to clients of the Private Client Group and Capital Markets segments helped mitigate the modest decline of the C&I portfolio.
+Net loans at Raymond James Bank finished the year at a record \$17.0 billion, reflecting 12% growth for the year.
+The Bank also increased its available-for-sale, agency-backed securities portfolio, which ended the year at \$2.1 billion.
+Despite diversification outside the higher-yielding C&I portfolio, the increase in short-term interest rates helped the Bank's net interest margin increase by 6 basis points on year-over-year basis.